Beyond just a relaxing soak, hot tubs can relieve the symptoms of stress, arthritis, sleeplessness and lower-back pain.

 Restless Leg Syndrome and Stress

 Though there remains uncertainty as to the cause behind the unpleasant sensation that millions of people experience in their thighs, calves, and feet, one likely factor is that brain misfires signals to sensory nerves in the lower extremities.
-Relaxing in a Jacuzzi® Hot Tub prior to sleeping can diminish those feelings while putting your muscles at ease.
+Relaxing in a spa or hot tub prior to sleeping can diminish those feelings while putting your muscles at ease.

 Arthritis is a condition that stiffens joints and causes pain for roughly 350 million people on the planet.
-Heated hydrotherapy, however—such as is offered in a Jacuzzi® Hot Tub—has been proven to reduce pain levels in those with arthritis by opening blood vessels, increasing range of movement, and promoting muscle growth.
+Heated hydrotherapy, however, has been proven to reduce pain levels in those with arthritis by opening blood vessels, increasing range of movement, and promoting muscle growth.

 Fibromyalgia is a condition that affects the entire body in myriad ways.
 The disorder is often associated with sweeping musculoskeletal discomfort, but can also negatively impact the mood, energy level, and sleep habits of those coping with it.
 The Mayo Clinic notes that warm water is effective in treating fibromyalgia, due to its ability to foster relaxation and mitigate muscle tension.